Patellar Luxation in Dogs: What You Need To Know

 • Patellar luxation is a condition where a dog’s hind kneecap(s) pops out of the joint.

-• Severity ranges from I-IV, with higher degrees of deformity potentially requiring surgery.
+• Severity ranges from stages I-IV, and higher degrees of deformity are more likely to require surgery.

 • Dogs with patellar luxation may develop an abnormal run or yelp in pain when walking.